"Knowledgeable, helpful, and efficient."Legal 500 UK

 Craig Williams is recognised as a “leading individual” by The Legal 500 and “band 1" in both Chambers UK and Chambers High Net Worth.
 Commercial litigation expert Craig has an excellent reputation for solving disputes in the corporate, asset-based lending, waste management and environment sectors.
 He also acts for corporate clients on a number of regulatory matters.

-Craig also shares his skills with clients in the private sector, handling a range of matters involving wills, trusts and probate.
-He has a particular emphasis on contentious inheritance disputes and has built up an impressive track record at court and a vast amount of experience in dealing with litigation on the validity of testamentary documents, claims under the Inheritance (Provision for Family and Dependents) Act 1975 and disputes regarding the administration of trusts and estates.
+Craig also specialises in private sector work, handling a range of litigation involving wills, trusts and probate.
+He has a particular focus on contentious inheritance disputes, including the validity of testamentary documents, claims under the Inheritance (Provision for Family and Dependents) Act 1975 and disputes regarding the administration of trusts and estates

-Craig is also an experienced mediation advocate and is an accredited mediator with CEDR.
-He has settled a variety of commercial and private client disputes using a wide range of alternative dispute resolution mechanisms.
+Craig is an experienced mediation advocate and is an accredited mediator of the Centre for Effective Dispute Resolution CEDR.
+He has settled a variety of commercial and private client disputes using a range of alternative dispute resolution mechanisms.

-In his spare time, Craig enjoys the challenges of rock climbing and mountain walking.
+In his spare time, Craig enjoys mountaineering, running and football.

 To find out more about our cookies policy, please visit here.